Notices to Mariners

 - DGPS relies inherently on GPS the operation and characteristics of which is under the control of the US Department of Defense and users are cautioned that the signal availability and accuracy may be subject to change without warning.

 - The DGPS service is provided primarily for use in monitoring the integrity of GPS to enhance the safety of marine navigation.
 The provision of greater accuracy for marine navigation is a secondary feature.

 - Signal reception may become unreliable, under certain extreme environmental conditions, towards the limits of the geographical coverage.

-- All radio navigation systems are susceptible to interference (including jamming) and environmental effects, which can adversely affect their availability.
+- All radio navigation systems are susceptible to interference (including jamming or spoofing) and environmental effects, which can adversely affect their availability.
 The GLAs strongly advise that no single aid to navigation system should be used in isolation and that DGPS users should use all alternative means available to cross check the information received.
-Users should also ensure that they have a receiver which gives sufficient warning of the complete loss of the DGPS signal and reversion to GPS.
+Users should also ensure that they have a receiver, which gives sufficient warning of the complete loss of the DGPS signal and reversion to GPS.

 - Various DGPS receiver types are available, some of which may not provide appropriate or timely warnings in respect of the system.

 - GLA Medium Frequency (MF) DGPS should not be confused with Satellite Based Augmentation Systems (SBAS) such as EGNOS, the European Geostationary Navigation Overlay Service, or WAAS, Wide Area Augmentation System.
 SBAS enabled receivers generally do not receive MF DGPS signals nor do MF DGPS receivers receive SBAS Signals.